Water contamination in Crestwood, Illinois: Agents storm Crestwood's village offices

-Mayor Stranczek's Statement After the Raid
+Mayor Stranczek's statement after the raid

-Mayor Robert Stranczek made a one line statement about 12:35 p.m.
+Mayor Robert Stranczek made a one-line statement at about 12:35 p.m.
 Standing on the front steps of village hall, he said: "Right now our drinking water is 100 percent safe and the village doesn't believe there was anything wrong with it prior to this."

 As a horde of media shouted questions, the mayor returned to his offices.
 Stranczek would not answer any questions about the village's use of the contaminated well.
 It is known that the village paid a firm to continue to inform the citizens of Crestwood that there was nothing wrong with their water.

 Congressman Rush comments on raid

 Commenting on the raid, Congressman Bobby Rush said:

 "I commend the USEPA for its swift action today.
 At the request of the USEPA the U.S. Attorney's Office obtained search warrants for the village.
 I was briefed on the raid this morning by USPEA officials after I communicated to USEAP Administrator Lisa Jackson last week that the agency needed to launch a thorough investigation," Rep. Rush said.
 "I also requested on Monday that Atty.
 General Eric Holder engage the U.S. Department of Justice in this matter-- and I am pleased to see that they are involved.
 We want the truth to come out on this matter and we want the Crestwood residents to be made whole."

 The raid on Crestwood was led by the Chicago office of the EPA's criminal division, a little-known group that agency officials in Washington have recently promoted more aggressively.